PkTheCoda/PkTheCoda/README.md

 ### Hey there! 👋

 I'm Pranav Konjeti, a current 17-year old highschooler based out of Virginia.
 I'm very passionate about web development.
-Throughout the past half-year, I've made over 15 different websites - some for my clients, others for problems that I see daily.
+Throughout the past year, I've made over 20 different websites - some for my clients, others for problems that I see daily.

 One of the apps that I'm most proud of is **Talem**, an app that helps high schoolers find extracurriculars, internships, college programs, and more.
 You can [find it here](https://talem.org).
 Want to see everything I've built?
 You can [take a look at my portfolio](https://pranavkonjeti.com).